Crisis Fundraising: A Simple Ask That Works!

 The general and nonspecific ask to support the Mission, programs and services, or the “work.”
 No vague and bland words like “underserved.”

-Suddenly everyone is being transparent about money.
-They are being specific.
-What exactly is happening to the Mission or the work?
+What exactly is happening to the mission or the work?

-For example, the ballerinas are on furlough with nowhere to practice.
+For example, the ballerinas are now on furlough and we’ve cut our performances.
 The land trust is unable to save an important swamp.
-The students don’t have any place to live.
-People are hungry.
-They are losing their jobs.
+The students have lost their stipends for meals and housing.
+People are going hungry.
+Our people are losing their jobs.

 This is the time to be completely explicit about the situation.
 Don’t mince words.

-3. A permission-based gentle ask that is an “invitation.”
+3. A permission-based gentle ask that is framed as an “invitation.”

 By now, your donor – if she is loyal and passionate about your mission – is emotionally engaged and worried about the situation.
 You have evoked an emotion – and we all know that giving is an emotional act.